PulsarHRI/pulsarhri.github.io/docs/03-Changing-Parameters.md

 These features are useful for fine-tuning actuator behavior, multi-actuator setups, and persistent deployment scenarios.

 ## Import Required Modules
+We begin by importing the necessary modules to interact with the actuator, manage the CAN interface, and handle timing and output formatting.
 ```py title=""
 # Import necessary modules
 from pcp_api.PulsarActuator import PulsarActuator